-For centuries women have been tracking their monthly cycles, often dreading the days Aunt Flo settles in for a visit.
+For centuries women have been tracking their monthly cycles.
+The rise of period tracker apps in recent years has made it easier than ever.
 We know all too well the struggles of being female and the mere thought of exercising during this “time of the month” can naturally be the last thing on our mind.
 After all, who wants to be in a grueling spin class during the peak of their period, when instead, we could be curled up with a hot water bottle, binging on Netflix?

 So what are the benefits of exercising while menstruating?